What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 ESPN instituted an ombudsman in 2005, the first sports media outlet to do so.
 In February 2011, it announced the Poynter Institute would serve as its ombudsman, making it the first news organization to have an institution rather than an individual as its ombudsman.
 The Poynter Review Project concluded in 2012, and ESPN returned to an individual ombudsman (Robert Lipsyte) the following year.

 ESPN launched Grantland, a sports and pop-culture site built around longtime columnist Bill Simmons in 2011.
-Two years later, it hired Nate Silver with plans to turn his blog, FiveThirtyEight, into a similarly free-standing site built around statistical analysis.
+Two years later, it hired Nate Silver and turned his blog, FiveThirtyEight, into a similarly free-standing site built around statistical analysis.
+Grantland, FiveThirtyEight, and ESPN Films are run under ESPN’s Exit 31 unit.

 Much of ESPN.com is free, but the site has a premium subscription service called Insider with 400,000 subscribers as of 2012.
 The company began charging for access for its magazine’s website and in 2012 had 670,000 combined subscribers for the magazine and Insider.
 The site also includes a subscription-based streaming-video service called ESPN3.